mryhryki/simple-encryption/README.md

   // Decrypt
   const decryptResult = await decrypt({ ...encryptResult, key, crypto });
+  console.log(
+    "Decrypt Result:",
+    new TextDecoder().decode(decryptResult.plainData),
-  console.log("Decrypt Result:", new TextDecoder().decode(decryptResult.plainData)); // Use TextDecoder if you want to decrypt as string
+  ); // Use TextDecoder if you want to decrypt as string })();
-})();
 ```